Terrabits/roku-cli/README.md

 ## References

-This package is simply a wrapper for python package `roku`.
+This package is simply a wrapper for the python package `roku`.

 For more information, see:

 [https://github.com/jcarbaugh/python-roku](https://github.com/jcarbaugh/python-roku)